 Universal vs Single Adapters

 If your entire trip is to a country or region that uses one type of power socket, you can probably get away with just buying a simple adapter for that socket.
-A word of advice: buy it from Amazon or elsewhere before you leave, rather than waiting until you get to the airport, as it’ll be much cheaper.
+A word of advice: Buy it before you leave rather than waiting until you get to the airport, as it’ll be much cheaper.

 When your travels will take you to places with different kinds of wall sockets, however, you’ll likely be better off with a universal travel adapter.
 Because they tend to be larger than the single adapters, they often have extra features like USB sockets or fuses as well.

-Our current universal travel adapter pick is the Loop — but no matter which kind you go for, don’t get too excited just yet: despite being called “universal”, there’s no such a thing as an adapter that truly covers every country.
+Our current universal travel adapter pick is this Unidapt model — but no matter which kind you go for, don’t get too excited just yet: despite being called “universal”, there’s no such a thing as an adapter that truly covers every country.

 They’ll generally cover you for some combination of the ~150 countries that use North American (A/B), UK (G), European (C/F), Swiss (J), or Australasian (I) sockets.
 That’s great — as long as you’re going to those destinations.